 1. Mahatma Gandhi

-Gandhi led through persuasion and emotional intelligence, becoming the supreme example through word and deed.
+Gandhi led through persuasion and becoming the supreme example through word and deed.
 He also:

 Gandhi connected with his followers through a peaceful mindset built upon simplicity.
 He is relatable, inspiring, and triumphant over the ego.